DionKill/ps4-linux-tutorial/docs/installation.md

 Here you will choose a method of installation.

-Again, choose only one method and stick with it, and remember that Baikal can't currently install to internal.
+Again, choose only one method and stick with it, and remember that Baikal can't currently install to internal reliably.

-::: tip Internal Installation (NOT FOR BAIKAL)
-This method installs Linux on the internal PS4 HDD, by creating a small partition, as big as you want.
+::: tip Internal Installation (NOT FOR BAIKAL, you may loose data) This method installs Linux on the internal PS4 HDD, by creating a small partition, as big as you want.
 It will not overwrite anything on the drive.

 [Internal Installation section.](internal-installation)